sorenmat/slogger-logback/README.md

 Distributed logging collector based on Akka

-This is a simple logback implentation that sends log messages to the server.
+This is a simple logback implementation that sends log messages to the server.